How To: Keep Warm-What’s Underneath It All . . .

 Because it absorbs moisture like a sponge, and hold onto it, cotton is the worst choice for outdoor apparel in cold, potentially wet climates.
 Especially don’t wear it next to your skin!
 If you sweat even a little or it rains even a little cotton quickly gets soaked and loses whatever insulation value it had when dry.
 There’s no faster way to get chilled . . .

-Please, please, please don’t head outdoors wearing a cotton t-shirt and bluejeans at this time of year—or anytime until the heat of summer returns (and maybe not even then).
-The weather can turn in an instant putting you at risk for discomfort at best, hypothermia at worst.
+Please, please, please don’t head outdoors wearing a cotton t-shirt and bluejeans.
+Even in summer, the weather can turn in an instant putting you at risk for discomfort at best, hypothermia at worst.